Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

    * What were the outcomes of each meeting?
    * You must provide meeting minutes.
    * You must have a regular meeting schedule established by the second meeting.
+### Response
+ * Recurring meeting once a week in person (date TBD)
+   * Status updates online, one status update on progress in between weekly meetings
+   * Other meetings as needed
+   * May be additional meetings before due dates if not sufficiently completed the deliverable
+ * Weekly meeting is for planning, status updates and determining future direction.
+Time is variable.
+ * Code reviews: All code functionality related changes should be reviewed.
+(1 reviewer approval needed)
+ * For develop to main merge use pull request and have as much review as possible
+ * Descriptive names for branches
+ * General Process: branch from develop, checkout branch, modify branch, push branch, pull request, merge to develop

 #### Q8: What artifacts will you use to self-organize?

 List/describe the artifacts you will produce in order to organize your team.